Key Concepts

 - Key constitutional issue: Article 16(4) permits reservation in appointments in favour of backward classes.
 The government's position that lateral entry is a "direct recruitment to a post" (not a cadre appointment) was used to avoid reservation — the rollback signals this position was politically untenable.

-- As of April 2026, the lateral entry scheme is under review; a revised framework incorporating reservation norms is reportedly under discussion.
+- As of May 2026, the lateral entry scheme remains under review; no fresh advertisement has been issued; a reservation-compliant framework is reportedly under discussion.

 - The Capacity Building Commission (established 2021) has assessed ministry-level capacity building plans and published reports on skill gaps.